-Hobbled by chip shortages, GM net income slides 40% in Q2
+Hobbled by chip, other shortages, GM profit slides 40% in Q2

 Still, Barra said there are concerns about economic conditions, so GM is taking steps to manage costs, including reducing discretionary spending and limiting hiring to critical positions needed to support growth.
 “We also have modeled many downturn scenarios and we are prepared to take deliberate action when and if necessary,” Barra said.

-Shares of GM fell slightly to $34.29 in trading before Tuesday’s opening bell.
+Shares of GM fell just under 1% before Tuesday’s opening bell.
 Other automakers outpaced broader declines across the market.

-Most of GM’s incomplete vehicles were built in June, the company said, and it expects them to be finished and sold to dealers before year’s end.
+Chief Financial Officer Paul Jacobson said the company already has started to clear out vehicles that were built without some components, and it still expects sales to dealers to rise 25% to 30% over last year.
+“We do feel pretty good and we feel like we’re on track to deliver the year that we had set out to do,” he told reporters.

+He said the company restructured years ago, so it doesn’t foresee any layoffs like Tesla, Rivan and other automakers.

 GM made $2.3 billion before taxes in North America, its most profitable market, a 21% tumble from a year ago.
 The company said strong demand, coupled with production cuts, continues to limit dealer inventory.
 During the quarter, the company had only a 10- to 15-day supply of vehicles on dealer lots, it said.